Join us in Online for ACP2023!

 Professor Dexter Da Silva, Keisen University, Japan

-Dr Brian Victoria, Oxford Centre for Buddhist Studies, UK
+Dr Brian Victoria, Oxford Centre for Buddhist Studies, United Kingdom

 IAFOR International Academic Advisory Board